a-reda/powerenjoy-se2/CID/Code_Inspection_document.md

 Requires taxcommon.class

+The class assigned to us is TaxWareUTL.
+The class, that is part of the following package **org.apache.ofbiz.order.thirdparty.taxware** .
+The class is part of an integration third party software, called TaxWare.
+This software is a solution for calculating the taxes.

+The main goal of this integration is to be able to write TaxWare libraries.
+After exploring the other java files present with this one, we found class TaxwareServices that make use of TaxwareUTL.
+This class instantiates TaxwareUTL and sets a shipping address, a shipping amount and items.
+The process() function is then called in order to generate the file.

 TaxWare software

 Why are they using BigDecimal.
 Currency calculations require precision to a specific degree, such as two digits after the decimal for most currencies.
 They also require a specific type of rounding behavior, such as always rounding up in the case of taxes.